norbelcasasmurillo/osticket-post-install/README.md

 <p align="center">

-Have this ready when you need it.
+Open this link to have this ready when you need it later.
 - **End Users osTicket URL:** http://localhost/osTicket

 </p>